VishalNadig/mfg_598/README.md

 # Cryptocurrency Trading using FastAPI

-This project is Cryptocurrency Trading bot I coded using python for a project in my Graduate degree course on Python.
+This project is Cryptocurrency Trading bot I coded using python for a project for my Graduate degree course in MFG 598 - Engineering Computing with Python at Arizona State University.

 # TRADING BOT DOCUMENTATION